kirosama2/kirosama2-custom-detection-sagemaker/README.md

 Follow the install instructions provided in the original markdown for the perfect setup.

 ## Session Tracking
-After proper setup, sessions and objects can be tracked and observed in the DynamoDB table named 'TrackedSe
+After proper setup, sessions and objects can be tracked and observed in the DynamoDB table named 'TrackedSessions'.

+### Relevant Paramet